Shop now & save up to 80% on medication

 Missed Dose and Timing

-If you miss a dose, take it when you remember unless it is close to the next dose.
-If it is near the next scheduled time, skip the missed dose and resume your regular schedule.
+If you miss a dose, take it when you remember if it is not close to the next dose.
+If it is almost time for the next scheduled dose, skip the missed dose.
 Do not double up.
-Keeping a simple reminder system can reduce missed doses.
-Taking the tablet with food often improves stomach tolerability.
+Consistent timing with meals can help reduce stomach upset.

 Storage and Travel Basics